Yeti-CMS/yeti-frontend/README.md

 ## Demo
 <a href="http://yeti-cms.github.io/yeti-frontend/?yedit&editing=true" target="_blank">http://yeti-cms.github.io/yeti-frontend/</a>

+## Backend
+An example backend implementation exists, if you would like to try it: https://github.com/Yeti-CMS/Yeti-Simple-Persistence-Layer

 ## License
 For now, Yeti CMS is under a Creative Commons license.
 A less-restrictive license will be considered in the future, as the project matures.